The holomorphic couch theorem: The deformation retraction

 Since we can choose $Q$ to be arbitrarily small, we can arrange so that $p_k \to 0$.
 Then the normal vectors $\mathbf{v}_k$ accumulate onto vectors pointing towards the lower half-plane at $0$.
 This is a contradiction since the cone of normal vectors $N_0$ is contained in the upper half-plane. \end{proof}

-Thus by Theorem \ref{thm:nofingersuniform}, the boundary of $\blob[n,t]$ can be parametrized in a way that depends uniformly continuously on $(f,t)$.
+Thus by Lemma \ref{lem:nofingersuniform}, the boundary of $\blob[n,t]$ can be parametrized in a way that depends uniformly continuously on $(f,t)$.
 By Theorem \ref{thm:rado}, this implies that the Riemann map $G[n] : \overline \DD \to \blob[n,t]$ depends uniformly continuously on $(f,t)$.
 Therefore the path $\gamma_n$ depends uniformly continuously on $f$, and hence $H$ is continuous by Lemma \ref{lem:Hcontinuous}.
-This shows that $\emb(X,Y,h)$ is contractible whenever it is non-empty and $h$ is generic.
+This shows that $\emb(X,Y,h)$ is contractible under hypothesis \myhyperlink{h4}.